oxfordroadmapping/country-profiles-clean-up-zh_hant/central-asia/russia.md

 bear, double-headed eagle; national colors: white, blue, red

 ### 國歌
-- `name`: "Gimn Rossiyskoy Federatsii" (National Anthem of the Russian Federation)
+- `名稱`: "Gimn Rossiyskoy Federatsii" (National Anthem of the Russian Federation)
-- `lyrics/music`: Sergey Vladimirovich MIKHALKOV/Aleksandr Vasilyevich ALEKSANDROV
+- `歌詞／音樂`: Sergey Vladimirovich MIKHALKOV/Aleksandr Vasilyevich ALEKSANDROV
 **note**:  in 2000, Russia adopted the tune of the anthem of the former Soviet Union (composed in 1939); the lyrics, also adopted in 2000, were written by the same person who authored the Soviet lyrics in 1943

 ### 國家級遺產